Kas-tle/Powder/README.md

 This fork makes some minor changes to allow for 1.15 implementation, as well as a minor fix for handling a missing player data file.
 Currently, it will only work properly with 1.15, but 1.14 should work as well with a few minor changes.
 It has also been updated to use the PlotsSquared 5.1 API.

 ### Downloading Latest Release:
-A jar packaged version of the latest commit can be downloaded from the latest passing action on the [Releases Page](https://github.com/Kas-tle/Powder/releases).
+A jar packaged version of the latest release can be downloaded from the latest passing action on the [Releases Page](https://github.com/Kas-tle/Powder/releases/latest).

 ### Compiling:
 ```